XRPLF/xrpl-dev-portal/content/references/rippled-api/api-conventions/serialization.md

 The "Amount" type is a special field type that represents an amount of currency, either XRP or an issued currency.
 This type consists of two sub-types:

 - **XRP**
-    XRP is serialized as a 64-bit unsigned integer (big-endian order), except that the second-most-significant bit is `1` to indicate that it is positive.
-In other words, take a standard UInt64 and calculate the bitwise-OR of that with `0x4000000000000000` to get the serialized format.
+    XRP is serialized as a 64-bit unsigned integer (big-endian order), except that the most significant bit is always 0 to indicate that it's XRP, and the second-most-significant bit is `1` to indicate that it is positive.
+Since the maximum amount of XRP (10<sup>17</sup> drops) only requires 57 bits, you can calculate XRP serialized format by taking standard 64-bit unsigned integer and performing a bitwise-OR with `0x4000000000000000`.
 - **Issued Currencies**
     Issued currencies consist of three segments in order:
     1. 64 bits indicating the amount in the [internal currency format](currency-formats.html#issued-currency-math).
 The first bit is `1` to indicate that this is not XRP.